techcto/charts/README.md

 ## Step 2: Download and Configure setService.sh
 Access and download the <a href="https://github.com/techcto/quickstart-solodev-dcx/blob/master/eks/bin/setService.sh">Solodev setService.sh script</a>.
 Place the shell script inside a directory you will use to access your Kubernetes cluster.

-Modify lines 4-5; the values will correspond to your existing EKS cluster's name as well as its region.
+Modify lines 4-6; the values will correspond to your existing EKS cluster's name as well as its region.
+This deployment assumes you will launch into the "default" namespace.
+Change this value if different.

 <pre>
 export EKSName=""
 export Region="us-east-1"
+export NAMESPACE="default"
 </pre>

 ## Step 3: Create Service Account